shivam201/azure-load-testing-samples/performance-starterkit-jmeter/README.md

 7. Generic Report Generation: The kit includes a facility for generating generic JMeter reports from result JTL files.
 8. Auto Suite Generation: It assists in the automatic generation of test suites (.jmx files).
 9. JMeter Test Best Practices: The kit provides guidelines for best practices in JMeter testing.

+# How to Use the Kit
+1. Clone the repository to your local machine.
+2. Install Azure CLI If you haven't already.
+You can find the installation instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+3. Update the `config.json` file with your Azure credentials(Tenant,subscription,Resource Group)and other necessary configurations(duration,secret,certificate,env variables if any) for running and ALT setup
+4. Enable starterkit setup if you want to install the prerequisites and setup JMeter.
+You can do this by setting the `enable_starterkit_setup` variable to `true` in the `config.json` file.
+5. To generate the suite from APIM or Swagger you need to suitegenerationfromswagger or suitegenerationfromapimconfig=true and provie the swagger or apim file complete path in the config.json file.
+6. To enable html report generation set the reportgeneration variable to `true` in the `config.json` file and provide the path to the jtl file in the config.json file.

 ## Resources